zsparal/api-documentation/source/reference/v1/invoices-api/list-invoices.rst

        .. type:: array

-     - An array of invoice objects as described in :ref:`Get invoice <v1/invoices-get>`.
+     - An array of invoice objects as described in :doc:`Get invoice </reference/v1/invoices-api/get-invoice>`.

    * - | ``links``